 We welcome everyone to join in worship at St. Hagop.
 Worship is the center of Christian life and everything we do as a community of faith – learning and formation, parish activities and Armenian heritage- all grow from our corporate worship.
 Here are 7 other reasons to join us at St. Hagop:

 1. Visit God– To attend Sunday Divine Liturgy is literally to visit God in his house.
 In the first part of Badarak he greets us with His Word, in the second part by his presence in Communion.
 There is no substitute for attending church.
-For shut-ins, listening to a Badarak CD may be their only spiritual nourishment.
-But not so for those who don’t attend because of laziness, other priorities, or attitudes toward other believers.
+For shut-ins, our worship livestream may be their only possible spiritual nourishment.
+But not so for those who don’t attend merely because of other priorities.
 If we don’t make time to be with God, how can we expect him to be with us?
 “Draw near to God, and he will draw near to you” (James 4:8).

 2. Find Family- Many people seek a sense of belonging and roots, especially in the spread-out and transient state of FL.
 The St. Hagop community is like an extended family, which comes together to worship, to celebrate the joys of weddings and baptisms and mourn losses in funerals, to serve and provide support for each other.
 The St. Hagop family includes your own family, but extends beyond it, for as Jesus said “my mother and my brothers are those who hear the word of God and do it” (Luke 8:21)